Paired Threshold Graphs: Characterization of PT Graphs

-Having defined the vertex weights, we are now ready to prove that $\G(\V,\e)$ is an $(\tp,\tm,w)$-DT graph, i.e., that the condition (\ref{DT condition}) is satisfied for every distinct $i,j \in \V$.
-We consider the following cases:
+Having defined the vertex weights, we are now ready to prove that $\G(\V,\e)$ is an $(\tp,\tm,w)$-PT graph, i.e., that the Condition~(\ref{DT condition}) is satisfied for every distinct pair of vertices $i,j \in \V$.
+We consider the following cases.

 {\it Case 1:} Let $i,j \in \C_0$.
 We know that the subgraph of $\G$ induced by $\C_0$ is a threshold graph with parameters $(\tp,w)$.
 Therefore,

 By noticing from the third criterion of Lemma \ref{lem 0} that both $w(i)$ and $w(j)$ lie in the interval $\left(\frac{\tp-\tm}{2},\frac{\tp+\tm}{2}\right)$, we have $|w(i) - w(j)| \leq \tm$.
 This fact, together with (\ref{hoof2}), implies (\ref{DT condition}).